gregoryjscott/Simpler/README.md

 ###"How do I use it?"

 You create Tasks using the Task.New<T>() method, which appears to just return an instance of the given Task type.
 However, it actually returns a proxy to the Task.
-The proxy allows for intercepting Task Execute() calls and performing actions before and/or after the Task executes.
+The proxy allows for intercepting Task Execute() calls to perform actions before and/or after the Task executes.
 Simpler uses this to automatically inject sub-task properties (only if null) before Task execution by way of the Simpler.EventsAttribute.
 Another common use of this functionality is to build a custom EventsAttribute to log task activity.

 ```c#
 public class LogAttribute : EventsAttribute